 Spooning

 This tray has an egg tray that I got from a thrift store a long time ago.
 It just happens to be blue too!
 It also has some blue glass gems in a Tupperware container.
-I was going to put the gems in a bowl, but I figured the Tupperware would make the spooning easier.
-Smiley Man just used a spoon to put one glass gem into each empty egg spot on the egg tray.
-When he finished, he used his fingers to put the glass gems back into the Tupperware.
+You can put the gems in a Tupperware or a bowl, whichever makes spooning easier.
+Have your toddler use a spoon to put one glass gem into each empty egg spot on the egg tray.
+When finished, have them use their fingers to put the glass gems back into the Tupperware.